thekubebuddy/Kubernetes/gcp-filestore-csi-driver-deployment/README.md

 gcloud iam service-accounts delete ${SERVICE_ACCOUNT_NAME}@${PROJECT_ID}.iam.gserviceaccount.com
 ```

-## Note: If the reclaimPolicy for the storageclass is not set Retain then the Filestore instances will be retained unless not deleted manually incurring cost.
+### Note: If the reclaimPolicy for the storageclass is set "Retain" then the Filestore instances will be retained unless  not deleted manually incurring cost.